2006 Colorado Buffaloes football team

 The 2006 Colorado Buffaloes football team represented the University of Colorado at Boulder in the 2006 NCAA Division I FBS football season.
 The previous year's team won the Big 12 North Conference.
 That marked the fourth Big 12 North championship for Colorado in the past five years.
 The team has its 23rd new head coach Dan Hawkins.
 The Sporting News gave out the only A+ to Colorado in the category of coaching hire.
-The Buffaloes will play their home games in Folsom Field.
+The Buffaloes played their home games in Folsom Field.

 They finished the season 2–10 (2–6 in the Big 12 Conference) and had some major disappointments.
 Mason Crosby did not perform as well as last season (19 for 27) and the Hawkins era didn't start as many had expected with his success at Boise State.
 The offense appeared to struggle to learn the new system and early quarterback uncertainty did not allow the team to have consistency.
 The defense performed excellently at times and was good overall, but without the offense producing points, Colorado would lose, though many games were close.